-I recently had the privilege to speak to the Florida Court Reporters Association and thought that part of the key note would be relevant and worthwhile for anyone to read who is experiencing lower back trouble, perhaps due to long hours of sitting or driving.
+lower back.
+I recently had the privilege to speak to the Florida Court Reporters Association and thought that part of the keynote would be relevant and worthwhile for anyone who is experiencing lower back trouble, perhaps due to long hours of sitting or driving.
 Whether your job requires endless hours of sitting, like court reporters, or you find yourself glued to the computer doing games.
 If you experience lower back tenderness, these stretches can significantly help.
 Perhaps you’re like me and have degenerative disks in your lower back.
-I have personally found i have less pain and discomfort when I perform these stretches and engage in routines that strengthen and tone my core, including my lower back.
-You can see these exercise, and join me for other exercises and workouts on YOUTUBE
+I have personally found I have less pain and discomfort when I perform these stretches and engage in routines that strengthen and tone my core, including my lower back.
+You can see these exercises, and join me for other exercises and workouts on YOUTUBE

 Note: Always consult a medical professional before trying these or any new exercise routines.